MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/core-network-guide/cncg/server-certs/Prepare-the-CAPolicy-inf-File.md

 6. Close Notepad.

 > [!IMPORTANT]
-> In the CAPolicy.inf, you can see there is a line specifying the URL http:\/\/pki.corp.contoso.com\/pki\/cps.txt.
-The Internal Policy section of the CAPolicy.inf is just shown as an example of how you would specify the location of a certificate practice statement \(CPS\).
-In this guide, you are not instructed to create the certificate practice statement \(CPS\).
+> In the CAPolicy.inf, you can see there is a line specifying the URL http://pki.corp.contoso.com/pki/cps.txt.
+The Internal Policy section of the CAPolicy.inf is just shown as an example of how you would specify the location of a certificate practice statement (CPS).
+In this guide, you are not instructed to create the certificate practice statement (CPS).